convox/docs/docs/help/troubleshooting.md

 As ALB routing rules must have a unique priority, Convox will generate a random one for each service in the range 1-50000 (the range allowed by AWS).
 This is generated from a checksum of the app name, service name, domain name, and a couple of other tweaks.
 It is very unlikely, but it is possible to have a collision between two separate services on the same rack.
 To solve this, simply slightly amend your app or service name to generate a different checksum.

+## I get an error when deleting rack from Convox Console

+### I get `ERROR: ValidationError: Stack with id rack-name does not exist`

+When deleting a Rack from the Convox Console under certain circumstances the rack is removed from the Console, but the AWS resources are still in AWS.
+To remove resources you need to go to your AWS account console, then head over to CloudFormation in the same region you rack was created.
+Under stack there will be stacks with: `rack-name`, `rack-name-app-name`, `rack-name-console-xxx`.
+Select them and then click Delete from the CloudFormation options.
+This will remove all the resources created for you rack.

 ## My app deployed but I cannot access it

 Run `convox services` to find the load balancer endpoints for your application.